Managing BRLTTY with Stow

 BRLTTY is a critical software for those who rely on it to access their box.
 Upgrading such a tool can't be done without paying some special attention.

 What will be explained here is how to keep /usr/local/bin/brltty up to date without removing old versions.
 We decide to put BRLTTY in /usr/local as we don't want to break filesystem root distribution (i.e. /bin/brltty should only come from a packaged version of BRLTTY for your distribution.
-If you install software in respect with this rule, you'd install it in /usr/local).
+If you install software that adheres to this rule, you'd install it in /usr/local).
 Also, we want not to have to keep source files to be able to remove things cleanly.
 After installing a software, you shouldn't have to rely on a by-software uninstallation suite.

 You should install Stow to be able to run it and to find more details about it.
 It's a common utility:

-Stow allows to manage files like if they were packaged, by creating symlinks from by-directory grouped sets of files instead of copying them directly.
+Stow manages files as if they were packaged by creating symlinks to sets of files, each of which in its own directory, instead of directly copying them.

 We recommend to attentively read Stow Info files, to realize what it can do, how, and specially why it is so useful when you have to manage personally compiled software you rely on.

 So we want to run a BRLTTY version, taken from a set of personally compiled ones, and safely keep all of them around.
-Current working release will be run from /usr/local root, while all releases files will be kept in the "safe place", the Stow directory /usr/local/stow/.
+The current working release will be run from the /usr/local root, while the files for all releases will be kept in a "safe place" - the Stow directory (/usr/local/stow/).
 For example, releases (bins/configs/libs/mans, not source trees) will be stored there like this:

 We have to use configure flags to indicate we want BRLTTY to be run From /usr/local root, and installed in /usr/local/stow/brltty-3.2/ root.
 Stow will do symlinks for us then.
 The distinction between execution root and installation root is critical (c.f.
 Stow Info):